U.S. Rep. Lois Frankel defeats Laura Loomer for District 21

-Incumbent U.S. Rep. Lois Frankel, D-Florida, has defeated Laura Loomer for District 21, according to the Associated Press.
+Incumbent U.S. Rep. Lois Frankel, D-Florida, has won re-election in District 21, defeating Laura Loomer.

 Frankel was first elected to Congress in 2012 after previously serving as the mayor of West Palm Beach.